 I love riddles and I love being a father.
-So, I’ve written a fun, little riddle for all the dads out there reading this on or about the time of Father’s Day.
-I trust the riddle (and this article) will encourage Christian fathers out there to be the man (and dad) God has called you to be.
+So, I’ve written a fun, little Father’s Day riddle.
+I trust this riddle (and this article) will encourage Christian fathers out there to be the man (and dad) God has called you to be.
 In a day when fathers often are admonished for their failures in church and family, I’d like to commend you, Dad, for sticking it out, for staying the course, and for keeping the faith.
-Keep at it, God has designed you to reflect His glory in your willingness to serve as He served, to sacrifice as He sacrificed, to lead as He leads, and to love as He loves.
-As you struggle to carry the load of your many important responsibilities, take a moment to ponder this riddle… (Note: If you’re looking for free activities related to Father’s Day, click here.)
+Keep at it!
+God has designed you to reflect His glory in your willingness to serve as He served, to sacrifice as He sacrificed, to lead as He leads, and to love as He loves.
+As you struggle to carry the load of your many important responsibilities, take a moment to ponder this riddle…

 What one thing is a priceless treasure,

 What cannot be found when once it’s lost?

 What crumbles mountains and vanquishes kings?

 What’s useless and empty when wasted in pleasure?

 A “Priceless Treasure”

 Gentlemen, I am sure you know the answer to the riddle, and if you cannot figure it out, a clue is in my opening sentence.
 That “one thing” is something that needs to be spent carefully.
 We all have an abundance of it, in equal measure each day.
 And it needs to be invested wisely.